wp-plugins/wpematico/readme.txt

 == Upgrade Notice ==

 = 1.1.9 =
-* Highly recommended upgrade.
+* recommended upgrade if you have problem with images.
 Remember deactivate PRO version before upgrade.